-1. Complete missing trail segments.
+- 1. Update the Trail Counts.
+Staff is recommending that a consultant be hired to conduct an updated trail count to confirm the average daily trips on the trails since the data is now almost 10 years old.
+Depending on the results of the new count, staff may also recommend that these counts be conducted every 10 years, or sooner if desired, in order to be more productive with annual maintenance and prioritize future Equestrian Capital Improvement projects. - 2.
+Complete missing trail segments.
 There are various areas throughout Wellington where additional connections from existing trails should be established.
 These improvements would increase connectivity and thus usability of the trail system through increased convenience.
-Each segment should be evaluated based on safety, improvement costs, accessibility and the projected added value to the overall system.

-Path Recommendations - Exhibit 'G' shows specific areas of improvements along with proposed canal and equestrian road crossing locations.

-- 2. Provide additional roadway and canal crossings.
-Exhibit 'G' Path Recommendations 2025-2027 shows proposed locations for both roadway and canal crossings.
-Exhibit 'H' Typical Canal Crossings and Exhibit 'I' Proposed Trail Standards show typical methods of creating these crossings. - 3.
+Each segment should be evaluated based on safety, improvement costs, accessibility and the projected added value to the overall system. - Path Recommendations Exhibit 'G' shows specific areas of improvements along with proposed canal and equestrian road crossing locations. - 3.
+Provide additional roadway and canal crossings.
+Exhibit 'G' Path Recommendations 2024-2026 shows proposed locations for both roadway and canal crossings.
+Exhibit 'H' Typical Canal Crossings and Exhibit 'I' Proposed Trail Standards show typical methods of creating these crossings. - 4.
 Establish Potable Water and Shelter Location.
 Exhibit 'G' Path Recommendations shows one (1) potential potable water/shelter location adjacent to Flying Cow Trail/Environmental Preserve.
 This recommendation originated from the CH2M Hill plan and remains a valid improvement for the long term and was reinforced by the committee.
 This is anticipated to be implemented into the Wellington Preserve Expansion project.
-In addition to this, there will be horse trailer parking added to the future expansion as well. - 4.
-Typical Trail.
+In addition to this, there will be horse trailer parking added to the future expansion as well.

+5. Typical Trail.
 The preferred typical bridle path with the Village would be 12 to 18 feet in width with stabilized Bahia grass as the footing.
 The easement width required to accommodate the usable pathway would be 20-25 feet.
 The use of 3 rail fencing would be as a safety barrier.